drfoxvet/drfoxvet-net/site/content/post/chronic-wasting-disease-anthropogenic-containable.md

 title: ' Chronic Wasting Disease: Anthropogenic?
 Containable?'
 date: 2019-03-09T14:44:46.634Z
 ---
-By Michael W. Fox BVetMed, PhD, DSc, MRCVS

 From the perspective of One Health (1) dysfunctional ecosystems with wild animal and plant species imbalances and sub-optimal regulatory biodiversity (2) can put public health and the health of domestic animals at risk (3).
-Predator “control” and other wildlife management practices, coupled with human and livestock encroachment in ever-increasing numbers, have intensified dysbiosis and climate change from continent to continent.(4) Correcting such anthropogenic health problems with vaccines, pesticides, antibiotics and other drugs, even genetic engineering biotechnologies, while ignoring preventive measures, have limited medical and veterinary progress for decades.(5).Such limitations have failed to prevent the spread of zoonoses such as Lyme disease, and the emergence of Chronic Wasting Disease in N. America in particular where there is sub-optimal biodiversity and lack of predators ( 6) and insectivores in the dystrophic ecosystems.
+Predator “control” and other wildlife management practices, coupled with human and livestock encroachment in ever-increasing numbers, have intensified dysbiosis and climate change from continent to continent.(4) Correcting such anthropogenic health problems with vaccines, pesticides, antibiotics and other drugs, even genetic engineering biotechnologies, while ignoring preventive measures, have limited medical and veterinary progress for decades (5).
+Such limitations have failed to prevent the spread of zoonoses such as Lyme disease, and the emergence of Chronic Wasting Disease in N. America in particular where there is sub-optimal biodiversity and lack of predators (6) and insectivores in the dystrophic ecosystems.

 According to the U.S.  Government’s Centers for Disease Control and Prevention Chronic Wasting Disease (CWD) was first identified in captive mule deer in the late 1960s in Colorado and in wild deer in 1981.
 By the 1990s, it had been reported in surrounding areas in northern Colorado and southern Wyoming.
 Since 2000, the area known to be affected by CWD in free-ranging animals has increased to at least 24 states, including states in the Midwest, Southwest, and limited areas on the East Coast.
 It is possible that CWD may also occur in other states without strong animal surveillance systems.
 Once CWD is established in an area, the risk can remain for a long time in the environment.
 The affected areas are likely to continue to expand.
 (7).
 Late symptoms of CWD in cervids (deer, elk, moose and big horn sheep) are horrific.
 Infected animals often tremble on splayed legs and have trouble standing.
 They drool and eat continuously but continually waste away.
 Many are hyper- excitable and nervous.
 Researchers call them “droopy droolers.”

-It is not unlike the Mad Cow disease which was spread by putting cattle remains including prion-loaded brain and spinal cord tissues into cattle feed that decimated the U.K’s cattle industry and infected people consuming contaminated meat who developed Creutzfeldt–Jakob disease.
-“It is probable that human cases of CWD associated with the consumption of contaminated meat will be documented in the years ahead,” Michael Osterholm, director of the University of Minnesota’s Center for Infectious Disease and Research Prevention, warned lawmakers at the Minnesota Capitol Feb 7, 2019.
+It is not unlike the Mad Cow disease which was spread by putting cattle remains including prion-loaded brain and spinal cord tissues into cattle feed that decimated the U.K’s cattle industry and infected people consuming contaminated meat who developed Creutzfeldt–Jakob disease. _“It is probable that human cases of CWD associated with the consumption of contaminated meat will be documented in the years ahead,”_ Michael Osterholm, director of the University of Minnesota’s Center for Infectious Disease and Research Prevention, warned lawmakers at the Minnesota Capitol Feb 7, 2019.
 Some primate species fed CWD infected deer meat were found to develop spongioform encepalopathy brain lesions, (8) raising the legitimate fear of cross-species infection from deer and other infected cervids to human consumers.
 The possibility of spread to livestock from infective deer, soil and vegetation (that could have been the original source of cervid infection decades ago) is also considerable.

 Prions are self-replicating protein molecules that are present in humans and other animals, their functions being not yet fully determined beyond playing some role in normalizing neuron function.
 Generally speaking, prion diseases may be infectious, hereditary or occur sporadically/spontaneously.
 Disease arises when the normal prion protein mutates to the diseased variant, which differs from the healthy prion proteins by its change in structure.
 The body's cells have difficulty in breaking down this prion protein due to its different structure, and it therefore accumulates.
 What causes them to become malformed like a mutation, has not yet been determined.
 They are passed out in bodily fluids and are in the soil and vegetation and are resistant to conventional methods of sterilization.
 Mosquitoes, ticks and other insects feeding off infected cervids may spread CWD.
 Infective prions have been found in dust and may be spread also by wind currents.